-A word of caution is that for some survivors it has not always turned out as they had hoped or expected.
-Many survivors engage with media work and then withdraw, as they move on with their lives and no longer feel the overwhelming need to ‘shout the message from the roof tops’, and pass the media baton on to others.
+A Word of Caution - for some survivors it has not always turned out as they had hoped or expected.
+Many survivors engage with media work and then withdraw, as they no longer feel the overwhelming need to 'Shout the Message from the Rooftops'.
+They move on with their lives and pass the media baton on to others.

-The media, too, can approach survivors – and it is important to recognize that whilst the journalist might appear to be comforting and aware – that in reality they are there to secure their ‘story’; and that after the initial headline they will have moved on to the next story, and that you have to live with the consequences of being swept further along than you had perhaps wanted to, in the heat of the moment.
+The media too can approach survivors and it is important to recognize that whilst the journalist might appear to be comforting and aware, in reality they are there to secure their ‘story’.
+After the initial headline, they will have moved on to the next story and you might have to live with the consequences of being swept further along than you had perhaps wanted to in the heat of the moment.

-So – with all media work, including social media – be clear what you want to achieve; and why.
-Have a plan for what you want to say; and what you are not (yet) ready to say.
-Seek to stay in control of the process, rather than to the beat of someone else’s drum.
+So – with all media work, including social media – be clear what you want to achieve and why.
+Have a plan for what you want to say and what you are not (yet) ready to say.
+Seek to stay in control of the process, rather than dance to the beat of someone else’s drum.

-CIS’ters regularly takes part in events that include media opportunities.
-Depending on the specific situation we take a decision on how to engage; and what our core message will be at that time.
+CIS’ters regularly take part in events that include media opportunities.
+Depending on the specific situation, we make a decision on how to engage and what our core message will be at that time.